launchableinc/cli/getting-started.md

 In the unlikely event of a catastrophic failure that needs immediate restoration of the service, simply remove the `LAUNCHABLE` environment variable or set it to `off`.
 Your test execution will continue as normal without any reordering.

+### Fix Lauchable API IPs
+Lunahcable API supports static IPs.
+If you need to interact with our API via static IPs, simply set the `LAUNCHABLE_BASE_URL` to `https://api-static.mercury.launchableinc.com`.
+The IP is either `13.248.185.38` or `76.223.54.162`.